-Figure 2: Layout of the diffractive lens.
+Fig. 2.
+Layout of the diffractive lens.

-2.3 Switch from Kinoform to Binary Surface
+2.3 Switching from kinoform to binary surface

-In the optical design of the considered lens [12], the diffractive surface contained one diffractive zone, and the ideal diffractive phase profile to be approximated in a binary fashion (4 steps or 4 phase levels) is (1).
-The diameter of each discrete phase level or binary step (equivalent to phase value 𝜋/2, 𝜋, 3𝜋/2, 2𝜋) and the sag’s thickness equivalent to each phase value are shown in Table 3 and Figure 3 [12].
+In the optical design of the proposed lens [12], the diffractive surface contained one diffractive zone, and the ideal diffractive phase profile to be approximated in a binary manner (four steps or phase levels) is given by (1).
+The diameters of the discrete phase levels or binary steps (equivalent to phase values 𝜋/2, 𝜋, 3𝜋/2, and 2𝜋) and the sag thicknesses equivalent to the phase values are provided in Table 3 and Fig. 3 [12].

-Table 3: Diameters and thickness of each binary zone
+Table 3.
+Diameter and Thickness of each Binary Zone